 Americans don’t ‘dare’ etc.

 Well, in that case how dare he write and, as in the interview, speak about Trump, since in this connection too he seems to inhabit the US in a permanent state of surdity; Trump knows nothing of wit, but he sure doesn’t suffer from ‘fear of offending someone else’ (people of colour, for starters).
 Trump however isn’t a good role model, not because he’s witless but because he claimed, during the campaign, to ‘love the uneducated’.
 In his languidly lordly way, Amis despises them.
 The whole point, for him, of English wit and humour, is the freedom to cause offence.
 This is what distinguishes the ‘English’ from Americans who ‘flinch from mocking someone’s background or education’.
 Amis doesn’t flinch, although in the interview unflinching Amis (his example of someone up for being mocked as ill-educated continues to be Jeremy Corbyn) takes off into a spiral of stunning, near delirious incoherence: Hitler was ill-educated (move over Jeremy!), Lenin wasn’t that much cop, but Stalin, now there’s an educated leader for you: ‘a lifelong autodidact’; ‘an incredible reader.
 Balzac and Dickens’; ‘an anthologised poet’.
-Think what a happy difference it would make if Jeremy, instead of jus ‘two E grades at A-level’, were like Stalin, ‘capable of political poetry in a way Lenin was not’.
+Think what a happy difference it would make if Jeremy, instead of just ‘two E grades at A-level’, were like Stalin, ‘capable of political poetry in a way Lenin was not’.
 Does anyone have any idea where Amis is going with this demented riff?
 It doesn’t look that good as a way of rubbishing the Labour leader because he got only ‘two Es at A-level’.

 The fantasia around the autodidacts’ pantheon bracketed (with difficulty) for now, it would seem that what Amis really misses is the English de haut en bas sneer.
 So, welcome back, Martin.
 Although not to everywhere.
-Given what he so ‘offensively’ said about Muslims in this country coupled with a subsequent rationalisation that succeeded only in making matters worse, there seems to be reasons other than snobbery for his missing the English.
+Given what he so ‘offensively’ said about Muslims in this country coupled with a subsequent rationalisation that succeeded only in making matters worse, there seem to be reasons other than snobbery for his missing the English.
 Ideas of Englishness have served the political class for as long as I can remember, but now, in the era of Brexit, are being ramped up in the service of a reactionary, self-protective identity politics whose principal concern seems to be the unacceptability of other forms of identity politics as alleged threats to ‘social cohesion’.
 Reflex symptoms of this are now to be found everywhere.
 Incredibly, we have a recently opened play about, of all things, rivers-of-blood Mr Enoch Powell and his tortured yearnings for homeland and belonging as he looks out over the Shropshire landscape and preposterously affirms that this is ‘England’ because it has ‘always been the same’.
 Another shovelful of rubbish chucked, in the name of ‘culture’, on the growing heap of Brexit nostalgia.
 In his own self-absorbed way, Amis adds his own shovelful.
 Shortly before I opened my copy of the Saturday Guardian to hit a near loss of the will to live, I had been to shop in Stepney Market.
 At the entrance there are dozens of posters and announcements.
 One says ‘Racism, Bigotry and Prejudice are not welcome here’.
 The time has probably come to add the appalling Mr Amis.